acg-team/Selection-in-Genes-Course/tutorials/tree-search/README.md

 ## Motivation

 Often times the first step in any analysis is phylogenetic tree inference.
-Maximum likelihood and Bayesian methods often take a long time to find a tree, so it is important to understand why these methods are percieved as the state-of-the-art respite their computational burden.
+Maximum likelihood and Bayesian methods often take a long time to find a tree, so it is important to understand why these methods are percieved as the state-of-the-art despite their computational burden.

 In this tutorial you will investigate the difference between a simple distance-based method for estimating phylogenetic trees (BioNJ) and a maximum likelihood tree search.